 Earlobes are quite noticeable, and they do change with aging.
 Even if the earlobe is not torn, it can become stretched and elongated, impacting the appearance.
 Earlobe plastic surgery can be used to repair torn earlobes or to restore smaller, more youthful earlobes.

 If you have an earlobe that is torn in half or a stretched ear piercing, come see us at Back Bay Plastic Surgery.
 Dr. Daniel Del Vecchio offers torn earlobe repair and earlobe plastic surgery consultations at our office in Boston.
-Contact our office today to schedule your personal consultation – we offer both in-person and virtual options.
+Contact our office today to schedule your personal consultation.